PostgreSQL Provider

 logger.LogInformation( "Seeding data via code migration" );

-await using var conn = await dataSource.OpenConnectionAsync( cancellationToken );
+await using var connection = await dataSource.OpenConnectionAsync( cancellationToken );

 await cmd.ExecuteNonQueryAsync( cancellationToken );